mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

   -d '{
     "contractId": "....",
     "walletId": "seed:testnet:....",
-    "action": "spend"
+    "function": "spend"
   }'
 ```

-You can optionally provide `"getHexOnly": true` flag if you want to get the raw transaction to broadcast later, otherwise the
+By *default* the above command will build and transmit the transaction.
+To **only** build the transaction hex, (without transmitting) and inspect the hex or transmit the hex manually, simply pass `"action": "build"` and the hex will be returned on the `"hex"` field.
+In addition, to inspect the contract in the Bitcoin Script debugger, as a `meep` action may be passed, `"action": "meep"`.
-transaction will be broadcast immediately.

 You can also specify the exact UTXO IDs to spend
 (you can use [utxos call](https://rest-unstable.mainnet.cash/api-docs/#/contract/escrowUtxos) to list them):

 ```